Carles Cuadrat: We lost Miku and Xisco Hernandez due to business decisions | Goal.com

 The Blues were the favourites to go through when Ashique Kuruniyan had put them 2-0 up on aggregate.
 However, they ended up leaking three goals which allowed the home side to pick a famous win and book a berth in the ISL final.

-During the league stages, Bengaluru FC scored more goals than Hyderabad FC and NorthEast United which more or less highlighted their poor run of form in front of goal.
+During the league stages, Bengaluru FC outscored only the bottom two sides - Hyderabad FC and NorthEast United - which more or less highlighted their poor run of form in front of goal.

 Coach Carles Cuadrat opined that while he wished to keep some of the best foreign players in his squad this season as well, he had to let them go as their budget was surprisingly curtailed after they won the ISL last year.